davidosomething/dotfiles/vim/README.md

 - Not used for anything right now.
 - Using `chruby` install and use a ruby.
 - Install the `neovim` gem
-- `:CheckHealth` to see if the gem is found.
+- `:CheckHealth` to see if Neovim can find the gem.

 ### JavaScript Settings

 - Using `nvm` install and use a node.
-- When installing/updating plugins, ones that have a dependency on node will be installed.
+- When installing/updating plugins, [vim-plug] will automatically install the associated dependencies.

 ### Arch Linux